 The Inter-Integrated Circuit (I^2C) bus provides bi-directional data transfer through a two-wire design (a serial data line SDA and a serial clock line SCL), and interfaces to external I^2C devices such as serial memory (RAMs and ROMs), networking devices, LCDs, tone generators, and so on.
 The I^2C bus may also be used for system testing and diagnostic purposes in product development and manufacture.
-The LM3S6952 microcontroller includes one I^2C module, providing the ability to interact (both send and receive) with other I^2C devices on the bus.
+The LM3S6965 microcontroller includes two I^2C modules, providing the ability to interact (both send and receive) with other I^2C devices on the bus.